 Given the multicultural, fragmented nature of U.S. society, it is not reasonable to expect that teachers in public K-12 school systems can provide strong education on population issues.
 In many communities teachers cannot even defend church-state separation or teach evolutionary biology without risk.
 In all communities, teachers would risk their jobs by discussing with their students the need for population stabilization or by discussing immigration limits, tax incentives for small families, and ethical aspects of contraception and abortion.
 It is a dangerous world for them, out there beyond algebra, composition and "sustainability-lite" versions of environmental science.

 This situation puts an unusually large burden on teachers in colleges and universities.
 The 18-year-olds who come to their campuses are poorly informed about population and population-environment issues, even those issues they had been perfectly capable of understanding when they were 12 years old.
 So what is taught on these campuses is critical to the creation of an educated public, to fuller, more accurate coverage of these issues by the mainline media and environmental organizations, and, ultimately, to better legislation and public policy.
 The current professoriate, by and large, is not meeting this obligation, and SEPS hopes to help change that.
 Probably more than 99% of students graduating from our colleges and universities have no more understanding of these issues than they did when they graduated from high school.
-Yet little will affect them more than whether, during their lives, the U.S. population levels off below 400 million or goes shooting past 700 million.
+This is true even of students graduating with Ph.D.s in economics, political science or the environmental sciences.
+Yet little will affect all these students more than whether, during their lives, the U.S. population levels off below 400 million or goes shooting past 700 million.
 Both are real possibilities at the moment.